Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Experiments

 \subsection{Experimental Setup}

-We conduct experiments on three widely-used alignment tasks, including harmlessness, helpfulness~\citep{bai_training_2022}, and summarization~\citep{stiennon_learning_2022}.
-We ensure the total number of response pairs remains the same across all methods evaluated in our experiments for a fair comparison.
-Specifically, a quarter of the total queries in the dataset is used to construct preference data for each curriculum stage in the implementation of Curriculum-RLAIF (cf.~Sec.~\ref{subsec:learning}).
-More implementation details of our approach are provided in Appendix~\ref{app:impl_detials_curriculum_rlaif}.
+\textbf{Benchmarks.} We conduct experiments on three widely used alignment tasks, including harmlessness, helpfulness~\citep{bai_training_2022}, and summarization~\citep{stiennon_learning_2022}.
 Details about tasks and corresponding datasets are provided in Appendix~\ref{app:tasks_datasets}.
+To ensure a fair and controlled comparison, we maintain the number of response pairs across all methods.
+For Curriculum-RLAIF, we allocate one quarter of the total queries to construct preference data for each curriculum stage.